A sign that says we’re hiring; apply today.

 What Is a Rejection Letter?

-A rejection letter is a formal document sent by an employer to inform an applicant that they have not been selected for a particular job position or opportunity they applied for.
+A rejection letter is a formal document sent by an employer, such as icreatives staffing, to inform an applicant that they have not been selected for a particular job position or opportunity they applied for.
 Rejection letters are an essential part of the hiring process, as they help manage candidates’ expectations and maintain a positive employer image, even in cases where an applicant is not successful.

 Here are the key details typically contained in a rejection letter: